What to Decide Before You Book a Wedding Venue (or Any Vendors)

 Through urgency without a decision frame.

-There is a quieter layer of planning that belongs before you research venues or reach out to vendors.
+There is a quieter layer of planning that comes first.

 It does not look productive from the outside.